Sustainable Development Goals

 2.4.1Proportion of agricultural area under productive and sustainable agriculture

-The indicator is currently under development, and thus no data exists to measure progress on a global level.
+The indicator is currently under development, and there is insufficient data to measure trends at a global or regional level.

 Target 2.5